bmshema/trafficThief-lite/README.md

 ## Description:
-brokenPanda enables enables SSL keylogging on a remote linux host and opens a pipe to stream packet data and TLS keys back Wireshark on your local machine in real-time
+brokenPanda enables enables SSL keylogging on a remote linux host and opens a pipe to stream packet data and TLS keys back Wireshark on your local machine in real-time.

 ## Requirements: